 Once you've found your cheapest insurer, check if you can get any cashback on top by buying via Quidco* or Topcashback*.

-Just make sure the price you're getting through this route is the same as the price you found going direct, as it can vary.
+Just make sure the price you're getting through this route is not more than the price you found going direct, as it can vary.
 If it's more expensive, see if the cashback offsets the rise.
 If not, go with the quotes you got above.

 Our Top cashback sites guide has full information on how they work.